cole-easton/take-home-assessment/documentation.md

 ```
 This enables the command to be easily run on the production database.

+(Note that the encryption utility was written in JavaScript rather than TypeScript so that it could be imported into `db-util.js`.)

 #### Comments
 `encryption.js` contains the lines
 ```js